An annotated, single-line progress bar for terminals.

 To easily create a progress bar for reporting (reading) progress in a filehandle that can tell() its offset:

 With those default arguments, the bar will be as wide as the terminal window.
-However, it will leave to characters space on both sides to achieve a visually more appealing display.
+However, it will have two whitespaces on both sides of the bar to achieve a visually more appealing display.
 Terminal window width is defined by termios using fcntl, both from the standard library.
 The progress bar will be prefixed with the basename of the input file (“file.txt” in the above example).

-- 6: removed remaining function annotations (Py2.7; thanks to Adam Knight)
+- 6: removed remaining function annotations (Py2.7; thanks to Adam Knight @ahknight)

 - 5: fixed a few rough edges from the last update